Updated June 20, 2023

 resultantPredictions = np.argmax(pred, axis = 1)[:5] puttedLabel= np.argmax(yValueForTesting,axis = 1)[:5] print(resultantPredictions)

 Keras CNN, the convolutional neural network, is widely used to classify the images of type CIFAR.
-The network consists of many layers, which help to predict and evaluate the results.
+The network consists of many layers that help predict and evaluate the results.

 This is a guide to Keras CNN.
-Here we discuss keras CNN, How to use keras CNN, examples, and uses of the keras CNN model.
+Here we discuss the introduction, how to use Keras CNN, and example respectively.
 You may also look at the following articles to learn more –